VladimirGagarin/roses-of-rome/README.md

-# 🌹 Roses of Romee
+# 🌹 Roses of Rome

-**Roses of Romee** is a cinematic and artistic website that celebrates storytelling through elegance, emotion, and design.
+**Roses of Rome** is a cinematic and artistic website that celebrates storytelling through elegance, emotion, and design.
 It serves as the official home of *Roses of Rome Pictures*, blending visual creativity with deep narratives, from ancient themes to futuristic dreams.

 ---

 ## 🎬 About

-Roses of Romee is more than a website — it's a gateway to a world of:
+Roses of Rome is more than a website — it's a gateway to a world of:
 - Original films like **God Not God: Grand Order of Design (G.O.D.)**
 - Musical creations such as **Impeccable Arms**, **Trápeza Metamýēsis**, and more
 - Sacred inspirations, angelic tales, and spiritual concepts wrapped in cinematic style